-Name Target IP (TIP) Packet
+Name Target IP ( TIP) Packet

 Packet Format

-7 6 5 4 3 2 1 0]
+7 6 5 4 3 2 1 0

 0 IPBytes 0 1 1 0 1

-1 TargetIP[7:0] · · ·
+1 TargetIP[ 7:0]

-2 TargetIP[15:8]
+2 TargetIP[

-3 TargetIP[-
+3 TargetIP[ -

-4 TargetIP[31:24] 5 TargetIP[39:32] 6 TargetIP[47:40] 7 TargetIP[55:48] 8 TargetIP[63:56]
+4 TargetIP[31:24] 5 TargetIP[39:32] 6 TargetIP[47:40] 7 TargetIP[55:48]

+8 TargetIP[ 63:56]

-Dependencies PacketEn Generati nario on Sce- Indirect branch (including un-compressed RET), far branch, interrupt, exception, INIT, SIPI, VM exit, VM entry, TSX abort, EENTER, EEXIT, ERE SUME, AEX 1 .
+Dependencies PacketEn Generation Scenario Indirect branch (including un-compressed RET), far branch, interrupt, exception, INIT, SIPI, VM exit, VM entry, TSX abort, EENTER, EEXIT, ERE-SUME, AEX .

-Description Provides th ne target fo r some co ntrol flow transfers
+Description Provides th ne target fo r some cor ntrol flow transfers

 Application Anytime a TIP is encountered, it indicates that control was transferred to the IP provided in the payload.

-The source of this control flow change, and hence the IP or instruction to which it binds, or that precede the TIP.
-If a TIP is encountered and all preceding packets have already been apply to the upcoming indirect branch, far branch, or VMRESUME.
-However, if there was a remains unbound, it will bind to the TIP.
-Here, the TIP provides the target of an asynchror that occurred at the IP given in the FUP payload.
-Note that there may be other packets for d will bind to the TIP packet.
-See the packet application descriptions for other packets for d been bound, t was a precedi chronous eve s, in addition 1 hen the TIP will ng FUP that nt or TSX abort
+Anytime a TIP is encountered, it indicates that control was transferred to the IP provided in the payload.
+The source of this control flow change, and hence the IP or instruction to which it binds, depends on the packets that precede the TIP.
+If a TIP is encountered and all preceding packets have already been bound, then the TIP wi apply to the upcoming indirect branch, far branch, or VMRESUME.
+However, if there was a preceding FUP that remains unbound, it will bind to the TIP.
+Here, the TIP provides the target of an asynchronous event or TSX abor that occurred at the IP given in the FUP payload.
+Note that there may be other packets, in addition to the FUP, whi will bind to the TIP packet.
+See the packet application descriptions for other packets for details.

 Table 33-17.
-IP Packet Definition
+TIP Packet Definition